Harsh2210/DA5030---ML-DM/README.md

 - Practice 2 : Study of different types of Forecasting methods
 - Practice 3 : Implementation of kNN classification algorithm
 - Practice 4 : Implementation of Naive Bayes algorithm
+- Practice 5 : Study and Implementation of Decision trees